owickstrom/wickstrom.tech/src/_drafts/case-study-1.md

 2).
 The two assertions check that the respective video clips (3) and audio clips (4) are equal.
-It's using lenses to extract clips from the flat timeline, and the helper functions `timelineVideoClips` and `timelineAudioClips` to extract clips from the original hierarhical timeline.
+It's using lenses to extract clips from the flat timeline, and the helper functions `timelineVideoClips` and `timelineAudioClips` to extract clips from the original hierarchical timeline.

 ## Still Frames Used